Explainable AI needs formalization: Introduction

 \section{Introduction}

-The use of machine learning (ML) holds great promise in many fields including high-risk domains such as medicine.
-Regulations like the European AI Act demand that ``high-risk AI systems shall be designed and developed [...] to enable deployers to interpret the system's output and use it appropriately.'' \citep{euAIActProposal2021}.
-This need for ``human-understandable'' descriptions of the functions implemented by individual ML models is seemingly addressed by the field of ``explainable artificial intelligence'' (XAI).
-However, the formal basis of XAI is underdeveloped.
-Consequently, the possibility of using XAI for ML quality assurance is currently strongly limited.
-While serious conceptual and technical shortcoming of existing XAI methods and paradigms have been voiced by numerous authors (see Discussion section), we here focus on the fitness of feature attribution and counterfactual estimation methods for various specific purposes purported in the literature.
-Using two minimal counter-examples involving so-called suppressor variables, we show that popular methods cannot systematically answer questions relevant to serving these purposes.
+The use of machine learning (ML) holds great promise in many fields, including high-risk domains such as medicine.
+Regulations like the European AI Act demand that ``high-risk AI systems shall be designed and developed [...] to enable deployers to interpret the system's output and use it appropriately'' \citep{euAIActProposal2021}.
+This need for ``human-understandable'' descriptions of ML models is seemingly addressed by the field of ``explainable artificial intelligence'' (XAI). \revif{However, this paper shows that the current algorithm-first paradigm of XAI development has led to methods whose results are commonly misinterpreted, and whose ability to serve purposes commonly associated with XAI, such as quality assurance for ML, is thereby compromised.
+To overcome biased or confounded XAI results, the fields requires formalization that goes beyond current axioms and desiderata, which mostly spare out the most important issue of explanation \emph{correctness}.
+XAI methods should be developed to solve well-defined problems following a process that i) defines appropriate formal criteria of XAI correctness and fitness for relevant purposes and, ii) employs theory and empirical validation based on ground-truth data to assess a given method's adherence to these criteria.
+This paper further argues that XAI methods targeted at explaining the model function only are insufficient to address desired downstream purposes such as diagnosing and correcting data and models, scientific discovery, and identifying intervention targets.}

+\paragraph*{\revi{Supervised Machine Learning}} \revi{Machine learning (ML) is concerned with learning functions from data.
+The most common paradigm of supervised ML corresponds to finding a \emph{model} function $f_{\bm \theta}$ parameterized by a vector ${\bm \theta}$ such that $\hat{\vec{y}} = f_{\bm \theta}(\vec{x})$ approximates a \emph{target variable} $y$.
+This function is learned from $n$ pairs of observed \emph{training data} $\{(\vec{x}(k), {y}(k))\}_{k=1}^n$, where $\vec{x}(k) = [x_1(k), \hdots, x_q(k)]^\top, \; 1 \leq k \leq n$ are the model's \emph{inputs} and ${y}(k)$ are the corresponding \emph{outputs} (or \emph{targets}).
+The $q$ individual dimensions $x_i$ of the potentially high-dimensional inputs $\vec{x}$ are called \emph{features}.
+We assume the target ${y}$ to be a scalar quantity, corresponding to a regression or classification setting.} \revi{The goal of supervised ML is not only to fit the training data but also to make accurate predictions on new \emph{test inputs} $\vec{x}$ for which no corresponding outputs are observed.}

+\revi{An example would be a neural network predicting the clinical outcome for patients in critical care from clinical and demographic patient characteristics.
+Here, different characteristics such as age or the presence of pre-existing conditions correspond to individual input features $x_i$, while the outcome of interest, such as death, corresponds to the target $y$.
+The neural network $f_{\bm \theta}$ learns the mapping between inputs and targets, where ${\bm \theta}$ represents the learnable parameters of the network.} \revif{An introduction into supervised ML can be found in \citep{bishop2006pattern}.}